What Are Conventional Loans

 Four year waiting period after Chapter 13 dismissal date.

-Types Of Properties That Qualify For Conventional Loans
+Types of Properties That Qualify For Conventional Loans

 Homebuyers can qualify single-family homes, condominiums, townhomes, two to four-unit multi-family homes with conventional loans.
 Owner-occupied homes, second homes, and investments homes can get financing with conventional loans.
 All condos need to be warrantable condos.
 Non-warrantable condos and condotels are not eligible for conforming mortgage financing.

-Down Payment Requirements On Conventional Loans
+Down Payment Requirements on Conventional Loans

 First time home buyers can qualify for a 3% to 5% down payment home purchase conventional loans with Fannie Mae.
 Freddie Mac allows a 3% down payment home purchase conventional loans for homebuyers who have not owned a property for the past three years.
 Homebuyers can qualify for a second home or vacation home conventional loans with a 10% down payment.
 Investment homes require a 15% to 25% down payment depending on the property type.